d-michail/python-jgrapht/docs/api/properties.rst

 Properties
 **********

-The following methods allow the user to check for certain graph properties.
+The following functions allow the user to check for certain graph properties.

 .. automodule:: jgrapht.properties
    :members: